stadiamaps/ferrostar/guide/src/jetpack-compose-customization.md

 by implementing the `com.stadiamaps.ferrostar.composeui.DistanceFormatter` interface.

 If you find an edge case, please file a bug report (and PR if possible)!

+### Banner instruction composables

+The `com.stadiamaps.ferrostar.composeui.BannerInstructionView` composable
+comes with sensible defaults, with plenty of override hooks.
+The default behavior is to use Mapbox’s public domain iconography, format distances using the device’s locale preferences, and use a color scheme and typography based on the Material theme.

+You can pass a customized distance formatter as noted above, and you can also override the theme directly if you’d like more control than our defaults derived from the Material theme.

+Finally, you can override the leading edge content.
+Just write your own composable content block rather than accept the default.

+If you need even more control, you can use the `com.stadiamaps.ferrostar.composeui.ManeuverInstructionView` directly, or write your own, optionally using the `MapboxManeuverIcon`.